Hello Windows Server Insiders!

 [Server #####] Title of my feedback

-See Share Feedback on Windows Server via Feedback Hub for specifics.
-We also encourage you to visit the Windows Server Insiders space on the Microsoft Tech Communities forum to collaborate, share and learn from experts.
-The Insider forum supports pre-release builds of the next version of Windows Server.
-For versions that have been released to general availability, support is transitioned from the Insider forums to the support team.
+See Give Feedback on Windows Server via Feedback Hub for specifics.
+The Windows Server Insiders space on the Microsoft Tech Communities supports preview builds of the next version of Windows Server.
+Use the forum to collaborate, share and learn from experts.
+For versions that have been released to general availability in market, try the Windows Server for IT Pro forum or contact Support for Business.

 Diagnostic and Usage InformationMicrosoft collects this information over the internet to help keep Windows secure and up to date, troubleshoot problems, and make product improvements.
 Microsoft server operating systems can be configured to turn diagnostic data off, send Required diagnostic data, or send Optional diagnostic data.
 During previews, Microsoft asks that you change the default setting to Optional to provide the best automatic feedback and help us improve the final product.

 Administrators can change the level of information collection through Settings.
 For details, see http://aka.ms/winserverdata.
 Also see the Microsoft Privacy Statement.